 We’ve all felt that ourselves.
 Reading a good book after a long and stressful day works wonders on our state of mind.
 Studies have actually shown that leafing through a book can be up to 600% more efficient in relieving stress than playing a video game and 300% more efficient than going for a walk.
 Now that’s a fun fact about reading.

-- Reading can help alleviate depression.
+Reading can help alleviate depression.
 Especially reading fiction, since it can help people temporarily escape their own world and immerse themselves in the adventures of the characters they read about.
+Not only that, but studies have also shown that reading can have a positive effect on anxiety symptoms as well.

 We all know that reading is important, but many people still see it as a chore rather than a pleasant activity.
 The good news is that even if you’re one of those people who see reading as a chore, you can still achieve a lot, with very little effort.